pasturm/TofDaqR/README.md

 # TofDaqR
 R Interface to the [TOFWERK TofDaq API](https://www.tofwerk.com/software/tofdaq/).

-The TofDaqR package provides a R interface to the TOFWERK TofDaq API (version 1.99r601), which consists of libraries for communication with the TofDAQ recorder application, data file access and general (time-of-flight) mass spectrometry related utility functions.
+The TofDaqR package provides a R interface to the TOFWERK TofDaq API, which consists of libraries for communication with the TofDAQ recorder application, data file access and general (time-of-flight) mass spectrometry related utility functions.

 Features: